peremartra/peremartra/README.md

   </tr>
 </table>

+🚀 Currently building [optiPfair](https://github.com/peremartra/optipfair), a library for fairness-aware LLM pruning.
+Your ⭐ would be a great support!

 Whether you’re looking for expertise in LLM internals, model efficiency, or financial AI, feel free to reach out.